mandouss/sakai-client/Readme.md

 to understand how the Java code expects input parameters.
 They should also look at our PHP code closely to determine how it parse Sakai
 LTI POST requests.

+The Sakai_setup.sh code is a Bash script used to automatically set up the correct environment in order to build and run a test Sakai server.
+We used a test Sakai instance to help us test the functionality of the code outlined before.

 # Initial Setup

 In order to reproduce our functionality with our code, users must first obtain a Box Account.
 After doing so, they should create an Application